One of the best restaurants in Oxfordshire

 Of all the restaurants in Oxfordshire……

 ….We have been passionate about using the freshest produce for over 20 years.
 Ever since the days when Peta [the co-owner] cooked in the kitchen on an Aga.
 Some of our regulars today recall those days too.
-Now, our chef is proud to carry on this tradition today.
+Now, Matt is proud to carry on this tradition today.
 [No longer cooking on an AGA though!]

 Seasonal fruit, vegetables and herbs are grown in the hotel’s kitchen gardens and orchards.
 Whenever possible meat and poultry is sourced from our own farm.
 Then we look at other local Oxfordshire producers.
 Finally we source “out of County” as a last resort.
 There are very few restaurants in Oxfordshire which bake their own bread daily.